legionth/reactphp-http-rest/README.md

 There is no type check her that can validate which API should be used.
 `/say/:word` and`/say/:number` would be the same.
 In this case the order of your API definition matters.

+### Default Callback

+A default callback can be defined in the `listen` method.
+This method will be used if no definition can be found.

+By default this library will respond with an `404` HTTP response.

 ## Install